 The Art and Science of Beautiful Skin.

-Birthmarks may be made of either vessels or pigmented cells.
+Birthmarks are made of vessels or pigmented cells.
 They are not always visible at birth.
-Moles that are bigger than a half inch are called congenital nevi or moles and should be watched for change.
+Moles that are bigger than a half inch are called congenital nevi and should be watched for change.
 Not all change is bad but a physician should be familiar with a congenital mole and be able to analyze a change that occurs in it.

 Birthmarks made from vessels (usually reddish or bluish) seldom cause problems unless they grow rapidly in an infant.
-They can often be treated with a laser if they are unattractive.
+They can often be treated with a laser.
 Some pigmented marks are not moles and show up when a child is young.
 These pigmentary alterations are seldom a problem and the pediatrician will watch them for change.
-One common type of birthmark in this category is a Cafe au Lait macule.
+One common type of birthmark in this category is a cafe-au-lait macule.

 For more information, visit the American Academy of Dermatology Association.